-La Posada Hotel was begun in 1929, as a Fred Harvey Hotel on the Santa Fe Railroad line in Winslow, Arizona.
+La Posada Hotel opened in 1930, as a Fred Harvey Hotel on the Santa Fe Railroad line in Winslow, Arizona.
 The name La Posada is Spanish for "resting place" and was in keeping with the Fred Harvey Company tradition of giving their hotels Spanish names.
 The hotel and its furnishings were designed by Mary Jane Coulter who had already gained fame for the Fred Harvey buildings she had designed and decorated at the Grand Canyon.
 Coulter considered La Posada her "last and best."
 (I agree with her assessment.)
 The 60,000 sq. ft., 70 room hotel was built at a cost of one million, and it's furnishings cost another million.
-It was truly a luxe hotel with all the amenities that were available in 1929.
+It was truly a luxe hotel with all the amenities that were available in 1930.

-A furniture factory was site up on the construction site, where Native American and Mexican craftsmen created lighting fixtures, benches, chests, chairs, wrought iron lamps that resembled yucca plants and ashtrays that resembled jack rabbits.
+A furniture factory was set up on the construction site, where Native American and Mexican craftsmen created lighting fixtures, benches, chests, chairs, wrought iron lamps that resembled yucca plants and ashtrays that resembled jack rabbits.
 Images of San Ysidrio, the patron saint of farmers, were placed in each room.
 Each room contained a Navajo rug and the drapes and bedspreads which featured Native American designs.
 The entrance and lobby had flagstone floors, while the floors in hallways in the hotel's "wings" had cut linoleum in Southwestern colors that resembled tile.
-(They remain lovely today.)
+(Parts remain lovely today.)
 The lush grounds provided an orchard, flowers and vegetable and herb gardens.
 Opening Day was May 15th, 1930.

 The basement of the hotel was a "salesman's sample" room where salesmen displayed their goods for local and area merchants.
 The barber shop and shoe shine stand was usually busy.
-The hotel was a grand place not only for rail travelers, but also for those who visited to arrange trips to the nearby Meteor Crater, Painted Desert, Petrified Forest, and the Navajo and Hopi reservations.
-Local clubs met there, and it was a fine place for special occasions.
+The hotel was a grand place not only for rail travelers, but also for those who visited to arrange Fred Harvey trips to the nearby Meteor Crater, Painted Desert, Petrified Forest, and the Navajo and Hopi reservations.
+Local clubs in Winslow met there, and it was a fine place for special occasions.

 World War II brought new challenges to La Posada, as 14 to 16 passenger and troop trains stopped at La Posada every day.
 One Harvey Girl, (Fred Harvey's famous hotel waitresses) recalled resetting the dining room every 30 to 40 minutes to accommodate passengers on the next train.
 She stressed that the Fred Harvey serving system of efficient small details such as having cup handles turned one way for coffee and the other way for tea allowed them to serve 200-300 on a troop train in less than 30 minutes.
-Even though the troops were served spam sandwiches as authorized by the US Military budget the military was served in Fred Harvey style.
+Even though the troops were served spam sandwiches as authorized by the US Military budget, the military was served in Fred Harvey style.
 By the end of 1946, the age of the automobile had begun and train travel was rapidly declining.